Divorce is expensive. Fortunately, there are strategies you can use to cut down on the expenses and save during divorce.

 Children and tons of property complicate the process.
 The more conflict there is, the longer things often take.
 If you need to hire a divorce lawyer, that obviously adds a big expense to the mix.

-Knowing your rights and what to expect often helps save money during divorce.
+Knowing your rights and what to expect often helps save money during a divorce.
 The more you know, the easier it is to work with an attorney or mediator to reach an agreement.

 Understanding the process also allows you to do some of the legwork yourself instead of paying someone else.